The Age of Rockets

 The Age of Rockets is an orchestral/electronic indie rock group from New York City.

+History

 The project started in 2003 by frontman Andrew Futral as a solo endeavor while he studied at the Purchase College Conservatory of Music.
 After winning the John Lennon Songwriting Contest in 2004, Andrew produced his first record, entitled The Drive Home.
 Shortly after, he was joined by fellow Purchase College musicians Bess Rogers and Saul Simon-MacWilliams.
 The band has toured the United States and the UK, and in 2008 their second album Hannah was released.
 In 2009, the band announced plans to record a triple album, with three versions of ten songs comprising the material of the set.

 Style and Tone

 "The Drive Home" consisted of only Andrew Futral's own efforts and featured extensive use of synthesizers and electronic sounds.
 In the second release, "Hannah", (with the addition of Bess Rogers, etc.) the album involves a larger amount of vocal harmonies, orchestral instrumentation (clarinet, flute, trumpet, cello, violin).
 Both albums drew comparisons to the band The Postal Service.